 As an example of the challenge that Idealista faces, button Casafari, ‘startup’ that has developed a platform that collects all the market announcements, both from portals and agencies, and that have been screened and followed for five years.
 During the alarm state month, in Madrid, this tool has identified 87.018 ads in total.
 Of these, 920 they have risen price, 4.087 they have lowered it, 24.132 they're new, 99 have been reserved, 59 sold and 57.721 appear as unavailable.

 "This does not mean that they have been withdrawn from the sale, rather, the agencies are removing their ads from these portals and leaving them only on their own websites or in a single portal, that's why they appear as not available in others ", Explain Sergio Obregon, Head of Casafari in Spain.

 The virus unleashes the crisis in Airbnb: losses, irate customers and an uncertain future

 “You have to differentiate between the removal of ads and the removal of real estate.
 There are houses that run several agencies, and if any of them remove their ads, does not mean that these homes disappear from the database, because they continue, but announced by other professionals.
 With the Covid, there have been clients who have temporarily withdrawn their portfolio and their ads are not visible”, recognize from a great portal, that asks to safeguard anonymity.

-The impact that the virus may have on the Ideal Idealist model’ It will be a function of both the extent of the economic crisis and the limitation of movements, in other aspects.
-However, in the specific case of the company founded by Jesus Encinar, in his favor he plays being the leader and having already overcome two crises in the past: the 'dotcom’ early century, that broke out in its beginnings, and the financial-real estate agency of a decade ago.
+The impact that the virus may have on the ‘Idealist model’ It will be a function of both the scope of the economic crisis and the limitation of movements, in other aspects.
+However, in the specific case of the company founded by Jesus Encinar, in his favor he plays being the leader and having already overcome two crises in the past: the 'dotcom’ early century, that exploded in its beginnings, and the financial-real estate of a decade ago.